 INFO log level

-should be be use for normal running: the events expected to occur when users
+should be used for normal running: the events expected to occur when users

 interact with your website.
 Unexpected events should be logged with the